 A&J has since popped up on thr Aylesbury Estate in London and with the NHS in Bristol.

-I've designed museum exhibits in Singapore, worked with artisan food producers in Cornwall, created sneaker brands in China, built wildlife habitats in Barking and some other stuff too.
+I've designed museum exhibits in Singapore, built new platforms to deliver social care across the UK, worked with artisan food producers in Cornwall, created sneaker brands in China, built wildlife habitats in Barking and some other stuff too.